amineelkouhen/redis-streams-lab/exercises/exercise-1-start.md

 ## Exercise
 ### Starting Redis and opening the CLI
-* Open a terminal Window and start a Redis server by using the following command:
+* Open a terminal Window and start a Redis by using the following command:
 ```
-docker run -p 6379:6379 redis/redis-stack-server:latest
+docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack-server:latest
 ```
-* In a second terminal Window, open the Redis CLI by typing:
+* In a second terminal Window, open the Redis CLI (from the Docker image) by typing:
 ```
-redis-cli
+docker exec -it redis-stack redis-cli
 ```

 By default, the Redis CLI will connect to 127.0.0.1 and port 6379.
 If you want to use a different hostname and port, you can use the `-h` and `-p` options to specify a diferent hostname and port.